 The System monitors the effective duration of its fixed income portfolio as part of its program to manage interest rate risk.
-In recent years, the System has invested approximately 52.8% and 14.0% of its net position in domestic and foreign corporate equities and mutual funds, respectively, which fair value varies in conjunction with changes in the NYSE, NASDAQ and international stock index prices.
-Investments in U.S Treasury obligations, which represent approximately 3.2% of the System's investments, typically include discounted, fixed-price notes and bonds that mature within five years.
+In recent years, the System has invested approximately 52.3% and 15.2% of its net position in domestic and foreign corporate equities and mutual funds, respectively, which fair value varies in conjunction with changes in the NYSE, NASDAQ and international stock index prices.
+Investments in U.S Treasury obligations, which represent approximately 4.6% of the System's investments, typically include discounted, fixed-price notes and bonds that mature within five years.
 The fair values of these investments are less sensitive to interest rate increases since they are held to maturity.
-Investments in mortgage backed securities, which represents approximately 1.8% of the System's investments, typically include long-term, fixed-rate collateralized mortgage obligations with maturities ranging from one to twenty years.
+Investments in mortgage backed securities, which represents approximately 1.7% of the System's investments, typically include long-term, fixed-rate collateralized mortgage obligations with maturities ranging from one to twenty years.
 Their fair values are particularly sensitive to prepayments by mortgagees, which may result from a decline in interest rates, and inversely sensitive to changes in interest rates.
-Investments in fixed rate domestic corporate and municipal bonds, which represent approximately 21.1% of the System's investments, are generally made to guaranty the production of cash flows necessary to fund the plan's required payments and operating expenses.
+Investments in pooled real estate funds represent approximately 4.9% of the System's investments and have been added for additional portfolio diversification.
+Investments in fixed rate domestic and foreign corporate and municipal bonds, which represent approximately 18.0% and 1.4%, respectively, of the System's investments, are generally made to guaranty the production of cash flows necessary to fund the plan's required payments and operating expenses.
 These fixed rate investments earn slightly higher rates of return, which are necessary to support the plan's blended interest rate assumptions.
 Their fair values are inversely sensitive to changes in interest rates.
+The remaining portfolio funds approximating 1.9% of the System's invested funds were held in a money market account at year end.

-September 30, 2016 and 2015 CITY OF HOLLY HILL, FLORIDA FIREFIGHTERS' RETIREMENT SYSTEM
+September 30, 2017 and 2016 CITY OF HOLLY HILL, FLORIDA FIREFIGHTERS' RETIREMENT SYSTEM